hackerb9/mktrans/README.md

 ### About -p <x,y>

 'P' specifies which pixel to start floodfilling from, instead of 0,0.
 You probably should just *ignore* this option and use The GIMP for more fiddly, complex images.
-Because `mktrans` keeps any pre-existing transparency, you could theoretically use -p to remove any lagoons that got missed by a first floodfill.
+You could theoretically use -p to remove any lagoons that got missed by a first floodfill.
 Note the letters 'a' and 'g' in the example below.

     convert logo: foo.png
     mktrans -p 160,100 foo.png